Family Law

 Status Quo Order

 This is an order of the court requiring that neither party interfere with the usual and customary arrangements of the parties as they existed immediately prior to the filing of a proceeding such as a dissolution of marriage case.
-The parties are ordered to maintain the status quo until further order of the court.
 This is most commonly used to maintain the status quo for custody and parenting time matters.

 Statutory Restraining Order